Professor of Accountancy

-- Peter Vaill Outstanding Doctoral Educator Award George Washington University School of Business, 2015
+- Peter Vaill Outstanding Doctoral Educator Award George Washington University School of Business, 2015 and 2021

 - Cornelius E. Tierney/Ernst & Young Research Award Association of Government Accountants, 2014

 - Deloitte Wildman Medal American Accounting Association, 2010